-7.6 Freewheeling and Passive Braking
+6.6 Freewheeling and Passive Motor Braking

-stealthChop provides different options for motor standstill.
+StealthChop provides different options for motor standstill.
 These options can be enabled by setting the standstill current IHOLD to zero and choosing the desired option using the FREEWHEEL setting.
-The desired option becomes enabled after a time period specified by TPOWERDOWN and IHOLD_DELAY.
+The desired option becomes enabled after the time period specified by TPOWERDOWN and IHOLD_DELAY.
 The PWM_SCALE regulation becomes frozen once the motor target current is at zero current in order to ensure a quick startup.

-Parameter Description Setting Comment en_pwm General enable for use of stealthChop (register Do not use stealthChop mode GCONF) 1 stealthChop enabled TPWMTHRS Specifies the upper velocity for operation in stealthChop voltage PWM mode.
-Entry the TSTEP reading (time between two microsteps) when operating at the desired threshold velocity. stealthChop also is disabled if TSTEP falls below TCOOLTHRS or THIGH pwm Enable automatic current scaling using current Forward controlled mode autoscale measurement or use forward controlled velocity based mode.
+Parameter Description Setting Comment en_pwm General enable for use of StealthChop (register 0 Do not use StealthChop mode GCONF) 1 StealthChop enabled TPWMTHRS Specifies the upper velocity for operation in StealthChop voltage PWM mode.
+Enter the TSTEP reading (time between two 1/256 microsteps) when operating at the desired threshold velocity.
+1048575 StealthChop also is disabled if TSTEP falls below TCOOLTHRS or THIGH pwm Enable automatic current scaling using current Forward controlled mode autoscale measurement or use forward controlled velocity- based mode.
 Automatic scaling with current regulator PWM_FREQ PWM frequency selection.
 Use the lowest setting f {PWM} =2/1024 f {CLK} giving good results.
 The frequency measured at f {PWM} =2/683 f {CLK} each of the chopper outputs is half of the 2 f {PWM} =2/512 f {CLK} effective chopper frequency f {PWM} .
-3 f {PWM} =2/410 f {CLK} PWM_GRAD User defined PWM amplitude (gradient) for With pwm_autoscale =1 velocity based scaling or regulation loop gradient when pwm_autoscale =1.
-0 255 With pwm_autoscale =0 PWM_AMPL User defined PWM amplitude (offset) for velocity based scaling or amplitude limit for re-entry into stealthChop mode when pwm_autoscale =1. pwm Activate to force a symmetric PWM for each cycle.
-Normal operation symmetric Reduces the number of updates to the PWM cycle.
+3 f {PWM} =2/410 f {CLK} PWM_GRAD User defined PWM amplitude (gradient) for 1 15 With pwm_autoscale=1 velocity-based scaling or regulation loop gradient when pwm_autoscale =1.
+0 255 With pwm_autoscale =0 PWM_AMPL User defined PWM amplitude (offset) for velocity- based scaling or amplitude limit for re-entry into StealthChop mode when pwm_autoscale =1.
+0 255 pwm Activate to force a symmetric PWM for each cycle.
+0 Normal operation symmetric Reduces the number of updates to the PWM cycle.
 Special use only.
-1 A symmetric PWM cycle is enforced FREEWHEEL Stand still option when motor current setting is 0 Normal operation zero (I_HOLD=0).
-Only available with stealthChop 1 Freewheeling enabled.
+1 A symmetric PWM cycle is enforced FREEWHEEL Stand still option when motor current setting is 0 Normal operation zero (IHOLD=0).
+Only available with StealthChop Freewheeling enabled.
 The freewheeling option makes the 2 Coil shorted using LS motor easy movable, while both coil short options drivers realize a passive brake.
 Mode 2 will brake more intensely than mode 3, because low side drivers (LS) have lower resistance than high side drivers.
-Coil shorted using HS drivers PWM_SCALE Read back of the actual stealthChop voltage PWM 0 255 The scaling value scaling as determined by the current regulation. becomes frozen when Can be used to detect motor load and stall when only) operating in a different autoscale=1. chopper mode TOFF General enable for the motor driver, the actual Driver off value does not influence stealthChop 1 15 Driver enabled TBL Comparator blank time.
-This time needs to safely 16 t {CLK} cover the switching event and the duration of the 24 t {CLK} ringing on the sense resistor.
-Choose a setting of 36 t {CLK} 1 or 2 for typical applications.
-For higher 54 t {CLK} capacitive loads, 3 may be required.
-Lower settings allow stealthChop to regulate down to IRUN lower coil current values.
-Saa chantar on current IHOLD Run and hold current setting for stealth Chop operation - only used with pwm_autoscale= 1 See chapter on current setting for details INOLD operation - only used with pwin_duloscale=1 setting for details
+Coil shorted using HS drivers PWM SCALE 0 255 The scaling value scaling as determined by the current regulation. (read becomes frozen when Can be used to detect motor load and stall when only) operating in a different pwm_autoscale=1. chopper mode TOFF General enable for the motor driver, the actual 0 Driver off value does not influence StealthChop 1 15 Driver enabled TBL Comparator blank time.
+This time needs to safely 16 t {ськ} cover the switching event and the duration of the 24 t {cl.K} ringing on the sense resistor.
+Choose a setting of 36 t {cl.K} 1 or 2 for typical applications.
+For higher 54 t {clk} capacitive loads, 3 may be required.
+Lower settings allow StealthChop to regulate down to lower coil current values.
+Cara alegantes a constant IRUN Run and hold current setting for stealth Chop See chapter on current IHOLD operation - only used with pwm_autoscale=1 setting for details

-8 spreadCycle and Classic Chopper
+7 SpreadCycle and Classic Chopper

-While stealthChop is a voltage mode PWM controlled chopper, spreadCycle is a cycle-by-cycle current control.
+While StealthChop is a voltage mode PWM controlled chopper, SpreadCycle is a cycle-by-cycle current control.
 Therefore, it can react extremely fast to changes in motor velocity or motor load.
 The currents through both motor coils are controlled using choppers.
 The choppers work independently of each other.
-In Figure 8.1 the different chopper phases are shown.
+In Figure 7.1 the different chopper phases are shown.

-Figure 8.1 Chopper phases
+Figure 7.1 Chopper phases